 “You can revisit it and say, ‘Oh, is this rationale that we wrote down just wrong?’
 And then if it’s wrong, then you can cancel the project,” Baliga said.

-Kennedy suggests trying to keep decision making as unbiased as possible — emotional decision making can push people toward sunk cost fallacy.
+Mark Kennedy, chief information officer at ShapeConnect, suggests trying to keep decision making as unbiased as possible — emotional decision making can push people toward sunk cost fallacy.